 In recent years, new urbanism development has gained momentum here in America.
 It first took root about 25 years ago when leaders and planners organized around groups like the Congress of New Urbanism.
-A manifesto was written and these principles became adopted by enlightened and forward-looking planners and architects.
-As this movement matured, new urbanism-inspired developments are appearing across the country - and not simply within the urban landscape.
-Suburbia has adopted these same aspirations as placemakers and developers seek to create lovable and livable communities.
+A manifesto was written and these principles became adopted by enlightened community developers.

-Being in Glenwood Park (Atlanta, Georgia) from the beginning, we have witnessed first hand the positive affects that well-designed communities can have on its citizens.
-So we were honored to be asked to help capture and communicate the vision for an inspired community in Fayetteville, Georgia called Pinewood Forest.
+Located in Glenwood Park (Atlanta, Georgia) from the beginning, we at Vista Growth have witnessed first hand the positive affects of well-designed communities.
+So we were pleased to be asked to help capture and communicate the vision for an inspired community in Fayetteville, Georgia called Pinewood Forest.

 Pinewood Forest is led by a courageous leader named Dan Cathy.
 He is most known for other business enterprises than real estate development.
-As a home town hero who wants to spark a renaissance in his backyard, he invested in bringing commerce and community to Fayette County.
+He aspires to spark a renaissance in his backyard by bringing commerce and community to Fayette County.
 Adopting the principles of new urbanism, Pinewood Forest was conceived to be a small Southern town across from a movie backlot, Pinewood Studios.
-This unique position and identity presented many potential ways to cast vision and establish identity.
+This unique position and identity presented many potential ways to cast vision and establish identity, narrative and belief building systems.

 There were many discussions and debates about names, lexicon, spaces, identity and public persona.
-In the early stages of successional development, much like any start-up company, there is a long list of potentialities and a short list of realities.
-There is trial, and there is error—all due to the early development process.
+In the early stages of successional development, much like any start-up company, there is a long list of aspirations and a short list of realities.
+There is trial, and there is error—all due to the challenges of the early development process.
+No one is immune.
 Pivoting is a well known term in the startup community, and real estate developments are no different.
-Through talent, foresight, cohesive leadership and long-term planning, pivoting can be minimized and momentum accelerates.
+Through talent, foresight, cohesive leadership and long-term planning, pivoting can be embraced and channeled resulting in momentum.

-Pinewood Forest’s identity was based on the storytelling culture that lives across the highway.
-The film industry in Georgia generates a significant amount of cultural storytelling, look no further than the listing at your local theatre.
-And Pinewood has a rich heritage of moviemaking.
-These were some of the original sparks of the fledging development, and we used video storytelling as a primary vehicle to communicate the community in digital and social environments over time.
+The identity and narrative was strategically set around the concepts of storytelling and creativity.
+The film industry in Georgia generates a significant amount of cultural storytelling product, look no further than your local theatre.
+And Pinewood Studios across the street enjoys a rich heritage of moviemaking.
+These were some of the original sparks of the fledging development, and we used video storytelling as a primary vehicle to communicate the community in digital and social environments with short-term "micro narratives".

 These video assets were temporary snapshots of the vision and identity taking shape.
 In all, it will likely take decades to complete a development of this size, so these videos were designed to be the first key steps in a long journey.